immunefi-team/Bounty_Boosts/Alchemix/30818 - [SC - Low] division before multiplication in theamountToRa....md

 # division before multiplication in the`amountToRagequit` function cause return less ragequitAmount than expected

-Submitted on Mon May 06 2024 13:37:35 GMT-0400 (Atlantic Standard Time) by @zeroK for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 6th 2024 at 19:37:35 UTC by @zeroK for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30818